yaeldemers/visual-music-representation/README.md

 _Note: As mentioned above, a more indepth guide of VRM's installation and usages can be found in our [Medium Article](https://medium.com/@fil4444/d796aeed567)._

 ![](visuals/mobby_dick_vmr.jpeg)

-_Visual representation of Do I Wanna Know, by Arctic Monkeys_
+_Visual representation of Mobby Dick, by Led Zeppelin_

 ## Additional information
 - Medium article : https://medium.com/@fil4444/d796aeed567